-- Airborne measurements have identified that a local exhaust ventilation system (LEV) is no longer adequately controlling worker exposure to airborne dust.
-A risk assessment has identified that respiratory protective equipment (RPE) can be used as an interim measure to protect workers while engineers repair the LEV system. - (a) Identify the main components of the LEV system.

-- (b) Outline factors that may have reduced the effectiveness of the LEV system.
-(8) - (c) Outline factors that should be considered when selecting the RPE to protect the workers while engineers are working on the LEV system.
+1 Airborne measurements have identified that a local exhaust ventilation system (LEV) is no longer adequately controlling worker exposure to airborne dust.
+A risk assessment has identified that respiratory protective equipment (RPE) can be used as an interim measure to protect workers while engineers repair the LEV system. (a) Identify the main components of the LEV system.
+(4) (b) Outline factors that may have reduced the effectiveness of the LEV system.
+(8) (c) Outline factors that should be considered when selecting the RPE to protect t workers while engineers are working on the LEV system. he

-SECTION 2 You are advised to spend about one and a half hours on this section, which contains TEN
+You are advised to spend about one and a half hours on this section, which contains TEN questions.

 2 (a) Identify health risks associated with exposure to wood dust.
-(2) (b) Outline control measures to reduce the health risks from exposure wood dust. e to (6) 3 Ident use. tify items that should be inspected on a mobile tower scaffold prior (8) to 4 ne how the following two protective measures reduce the risk of ric shock AND, in EACH case, give an example of its application: (a) reduced low voltage; (4) (b) double insulation.
-(4) 5 impa ne factors that should be considered so that persons with sensory irments and/or physical disabilities can safely evacuate a workplace vent of a fire. e in (8) 6 tify possible hazards that could cause workers to be injured when ng through an external storage area of a workplace.
-(8) 7 (a) With reference to mechanical hazards of machinery, describe how harm may arise from: V (i) entanglement; (1) (ii) shearing; (1) (iii) drawing in; (1) (iv) crushing.
+(2) (c) Outline control measures to reduce the health risks from exposure to wood dust.
+(6) 3 lden tify items that should be inspected on a mobile tower scaffold prior to use.
+(8) 4 risk o i ne how the following two protective measures reduce the of electric shock AND , in EACH case, give an example of its cation: (a) reduced low voltage; (4) (b) double insulation.
+(4) 5 ser i ne factors that should be considered so that persons with asory impairments and/or physical disabilities can safely acuate a workplace in the event of a fire.
+(8) 6 tify possible hazards that could cause workers to be injured when walking throw kternal storage area of a workplace. ugh (8) 7 (a) With reference to mechanical hazards of machinery, describe how harm may arise from: (i) entanglement; (1) (ii) shearing; (1) (iii) drawing in; (1) (iv) crushing.
 (1) (b) Identify non-mechanical hazards associated with the use of machinery.
 (4)